-There are two ways to update sshpub.keys.
-Users can either upload a locally-created file directly to the sshpub.keys file, which will replace the content in flash with the uploaded content.
-Or, users can upload a locally-created file to the sshaddpub.keys file, which will keep the existing entries in the sshpub.keys file and append the new entries.
+There are two ways to update sshpub.keys:

+- Upload a locally-created file directly to the sshpub.keys file.
+The content of the file replace the content currently stored in flash memory. - Upload a locally-created file to the sshaddpub.keys file.
+The content of the file is appended to the existing entries in the sshpub.keys file.